uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_overview.md

 tags:
 keywords:
 last_updated:
-summary: "A high level description of what you are building and how you are buiding it."
+summary: "A high level description of what you are building and how you are building it."
 ---

 ## Logical Architecture